ARMmbed/mbed-client-example-6lowpan/README.md

 If your endpoint is not visible in the ARM mbed Device Connector **Connected devices** link under **My devices** try one of the following:

 * Clear your browser cache.
-* Unplug FRDM-K64F board and restart the 6LoWPAN gateway.
+* Unplug the FRDM-K64F board and restart the 6LoWPAN gateway.
 * Start the FRDM-K64F board.

 You can also check the following settings:

-* Check that channels are set as described in [Changing radio channel](#changing-radio-channel).
+* Check that channels are set as described in [Changing the radio channel](#changing-the-radio-channel).
 * Check that the mbed 6LoWPAN gateway is using the correct binary, as explained in [Gateway configuration](#gateway-configuration).
 * Check that the ARM mbed Device Connector address is set as described in [Client side configuration](#client-side-configuration).
 * Check that you have working IPv6 connection by pinging the IPv6 address of ARM mbed Device Connector.
 * Check the trace from mbed 6LoWPAN Gateway using baud rate 460800.
 IPv6 address is correctly configured to the gateway if following trace is visible: `Eth bootstrap ready, IP=XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX:XXXX`.
 * Check the client trace.
 It should indicate that the bootstrap is ready when the FRDM-K64F board is connected to the mbed 6LoWPAN gateway.
-* **[Applicable only to 6LoWPAN ND bootstrap mode]** If you are not using the Gateway binary provided, e.g., using [K64f-Border-Router](https://github.com/ARMmbed/k64f-border-router), make sure that you have configured the link layer security.
+* **[Applicable only to 6LoWPAN ND bootstrap mode]** If you are not using the Gateway binary provided, using for example the [K64F border router](https://github.com/ARMmbed/k64f-border-router), make sure that you have configured the link layer security.

 ```json
  "6lowpan_nd": {